nhoudelot/demosdebs/linux/1k/aa500bvpfov-by-tvt/debian/aa500bvpfov-by-tvt.6.md

 aa500bvpfov-by-tvt [*options*]

 # DESCRIPTION
-aa500bvpfov  is a demonstration released by tvt
-500 bytes intro by tvt, released in september 2008 at Stream 2008
+aa500bvpfov  is a demonstration released by tvt released in september 2008 500 bytes intro by tvt, for Stream 2008

 released at stream '08